myUsername995/Emulator/README.md

 # NOTES
 The ingame computer is a little different than this emulator, here is everything that's different:
 - After a print instruction, you should only call print again after atleast 2 instructions, otherwise the display can't keep up
-- The print instruction is special because it uses all 8 bits -> 4-5: memory address, 6: register address, 7: "decider" (0 to load from memory, 1 to load from registers)
+- The print instruction is special because it uses all 8 bits -> 4-5: memory address, 6: register address, 7: "decider" (refer to instruction layout section)
+- There is a switch that makes the computer halt if an overflow is detected, but I didn't bother to add that in this emulator
+- The LUI instruction just writes to the 0th register, but the LLI also reads from it while writing to it.
+That's how the immediate loading works.
+- The print instruction prints numbers ingame using the Double Dabble Algorithm to convert a binary number to BCD (binary-coded decimal), althought I did not implement that algorithm into the emulator.